ccn0/ccn0.github.io/things/portal/README.md

 This was made for a vulnerability in login kiosks and or other browser panels that dont let you put in a URL.

+**CCN0 PORTAL IS NOW AT CCN0.NET, SEARCH ENGINES MAY TAKE A BIT TO LEARN OF THIS**

 ## How to get back

 ### BING MAPS METHOD